systemcarl/weblog/articles/about-me.md

     received along the way,
 and I want to provide the same for others.

-One of the most important concepts I want to teach is that software innovation
-    can only continue when new developers are trained with the fundamentals required to solve new problems.
 Continuous research and investment into teaching computer programming will only
     become more important as technology continues to demand more from us in return.
+I believe that software innovation
+    can only continue when new developers are trained with the fundamentals required to solve new problems.

 Already, technology has become a necessary part of our lives.
 However, differences in access to technology, ["The Digital Divide"], is a key